snuq/VSEQF/Readme.md

 * __Edge Grab Improvements__

    When an edge is moved into another sequence, the selected sequence will be moved up a channel to allow the edge to be moved.

-* __Marker Moving Improvements__

-   Markers can be grabbed by right-click dragging the marker line as well as the bottom marker indicator.
+   The cursor can be automatically snapped to a dragged edge for better adjustment.

 * __Right-Click Context Menus__